-5.2 REGULATORY APPROACH TO THE ANALYS OF LOCAL MECHANISMS OF COLLAPSE between the applied horizontal forces and the corresponding weight of the masses, represented in function of the displacement $d_k$ of a reference point of the system.
-The curve must be defined until the annulment of the sustain horizontal actions ability ( $\alpha$ =0).
+5.2 REGULATORY APPROACH TO THE ANALYS OF LOCAL MECHANISMS OF COLLAPSE

+The kinematic approach4 allow to define the trend of the horizontal action that the structure is progressively able to sustain during the mechanisms evolution.
+The curve is expressed through the multiplier α , that determinate the connection between the applied horizontal forces and the corresponding weight of the masses, represented in function of the displacement d_k of a reference point of the system.
+The curve must be defined until the annulment of the sustain horizontal actions ability (α =0).
 This curve can be transformed into the capacity curve of a one freedom degree equivalent system in which the ultimate displacement capacity of the local mechanism can be defined: the obtained value must be compared to the seismic displacement demand required by the seismic action.